-- Editors: Dr Paulo Drinot University College London, UK , Professor Gareth A. Jones London School of Economics and Political Science, UK , Dr Sian Lazar University of Cambridge, UK and Dr Diego Sánchez-Ancochea University of Oxford, UK
+- Editors: Dr Graham Denyer Willis University of Cambridge, UK , Dr Paulo Drinot University College London, UK , Dr Sian Lazar University of Cambridge, UK and Professor Diego Sánchez-Ancochea University of Oxford, UK

 - Editorial board

 Submit your paper here

 Virtual Special Issue: Cold War in Latin America - Introduction by Tanya Harmer

 This virtual special issue highlights some of the exciting directions that scholarship on the Cold War in Latin America has taken over the last decade.
 The field has flourished since Gilbert Joseph and Daniela Spenser’s call back in 2008 to bring the region ‘in from the Cold’ and pay attention to Latin Americans’ experiences of the conflict.1 By the Latin American Studies Association’s 50th anniversary meeting in New York, over 100 papers directly and explicitly engaged with ‘the Cold War’ in their titles or abstracts.2